LibreCAD/docs/guides/drawing.rst

 .. note::

    "@" designates **relative coordinates**.
-The *@0,500* relative Cartesian coordinates places the next point 0 units horinzonatally (X axis) and 500 units vertically (Y axis) from the previously placed point.
+The *@0,500* relative Cartesian coordinates places the next point 0 units horizontally (X axis) and 500 units vertically (Y axis) from the previously placed point.

 It can also be done with relative *polar* coordinates: